Tillsxp/reactcart/README.md

 # Reactcart

 **Reactcart** is a simple beginner project I used to learn React.js.
-It features an IKEA-themed shopping list where users can add items to a cart.
+It features an IKEA-themed shopping list where users can add and remove items from the cart.

 ## Requirements